-To provide you with an understanding of the extent of the skills and experience I bring to my Consulting Business, I have provided below details of some the Companies I worked with during my corporate business career, my responsibilities and key achievements:
+To provide you with an understanding of the extent of the skills and experience I bring to my Mentoring and Consulting Business, I have provided below details of some the Companies I worked with during my corporate business career, my responsibilities and key achievements:

 Harvey Norman – Director/Franchisee Kitchen Renovations

 - Responsible for marketing, sales, finance, HR, IT and operations functions

 - Mentored team of 12 highly experienced and talented salespeople.